-Examples of recent questions relating to Ahli United Bank transfer of equity
+Ahli United Bank transfer of equity example support desk enquires

 - I am am in need of a conveyancer to undertake my transfer of equity.
 Ahli United Bank are dealing with the remortgage.
 I considered asking my financial adviser.
-I am lead to believe he may get a referral fee for recommending a firm, but also of benefit will be that he knows the conveyancer, has dealt with them before.
+I understand he will likely receive a kickback for recommending someone, but also of benefit will be that he knows the lawyer, has a working relationship with them.
 Any flaws you see in this way of thinking?

-Questions that your lawyer could ask regarding your Ahli United Bank Transfer of Equity
+Information that may be required from your conveyancing solicitor is likely to ask regarding your Ahli United Bank Transfer of Equity

-Please let us know of you wish us to draft you Declaration of Trust.
-If so are you willing to incur the further fee (beyond the Transfer of Equity fee)?
+Would you like us to prepare Declaration of Trust.
+If so are you willing to incur the additional fee (beyond the Transfer of Equity fee)?

-Caveats to be read in supporting the above Ahli United Bank transfer of equity Info :
+Important warnings to consider in supplemental the above Ahli United Bank transfer of equity Questions and Answers :

 Tax and Legal

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ahli United Bank conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
 If such conditions are not strictly observed you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.